‘Impractical Jokers’ comedy troupe comes to Mohegan Sun Arena in Wilkes-Barre on Aug. 12

 In addition to the top-rated television show, the group’s first feature film will premiere in 2020 and their new TV show – TBS’s “The Misery Index” hosted by Jameela Jamil – premiered as a top-rated cable comedy this fall.

-The troupe has toured steadily over the last four years with its highly successful Where’s Larry?, Santiago Sent Us, and Cranjis McBasketball tours, playing to hundreds of thousands of fans in the U.S. and U.K., including three sold-out nights at Radio City Music Hall, a sold-out Madison Square Garden, six sold-out shows at London’s O2 Arena, and local stops at The Pavilion at Montage Mountain in Scranton in 2017 and the F.M.
-Kirby Center in Wilkes-Barre in 2016.
+The troupe has toured steadily over the last four years with its highly successful Where’s Larry?, Santiago Sent Us, and Cranjis McBasketball tours, playing to hundreds of thousands of fans in the U.S. and U.K., including three sold-out nights at Radio City Music Hall, a sold-out Madison Square Garden, six sold-out shows at London’s O2 Arena, and local stops at the F.M.
+Kirby Center in Wilkes-Barre in 2016 and The Pavilion at Montage Mountain in Scranton in 2017.